wlgrd/ppk_api/README.md

 ```

 ### Usage
-See **main.py** for an example of how to connect to a PPK and use the API directly.
+**main.py** provides an example of how to connect to a PPK and use the API directly.
 Otherwise, help is available from the command line:

 ```
 $ python3 main.py --help